Why email tracking pixel is a waste of time

 (Fig: Photo by Francesco Ungaro)

-Email tracking pixels were supposed to make marketing smarter.
-Instead, they’ve made communication worse.
+The Email Tracking Pixel was supposed to make marketing smarter.
+Instead, it has made communication worse.

 For years, marketers have relied on invisible 1x1 images — “tracking pixels” — to see if someone opened their email.
 It sounded like magic: proof that your message was seen.
 But in 2025, that magic is mostly smoke.